 Dan Reiter, CFP®, CPA

-Divorce can be a challenging time, both emotionally and financially.
-However, it's important to know that you may be eligible for Social Security benefits based on your ex-spouse's earnings, even if you're no longer married.
-This blog post will provide you with essential information about qualifying for and maximizing your Social Security benefits as a divorced spouse.
+You may be eligible for Social Security benefits based on your ex-spouse's earnings, even if you're no longer married.
+This section provides essential information about qualifying for and maximizing your Social Security benefits as a divorced spouse.

 To qualify for Social Security benefits as a divorced spouse, you must meet the following criteria: